OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Automation Component/AutomationComponentDesignDocument.md

         - Payloads
           - Input : None
           - Output : JSON file listing automation id, name, and name with version
-      - Update Automation Parameters: [HttpPost("api/v{apiVersion}/automations/automationId/UpdateParameters")]
+      - Update automation parameters: [HttpPost("api/v{apiVersion}/automations/automationId/UpdateParameters")]
         - Payloads
           - Input : JSON body containing a list of automation parameters
           - Output : JSON file listing new automation parameters
   - AutomationManager:
     - The AutomationManager will inherit BaseManager, which inherits IManager, and IAutomationManager.
-      - Beyond the base class and interfaces, AutomationManager will implement appropriate methods to assist AutomationController
+      - Beyond the base class and interfaces, AutomationManager will implement appropriate methods to assist AutomationsController.
 - Repositories:
   - AutomationRepository:
     - AutomationRepository will inherit EntityRepository<Automation>, which inherits ReadOnlyEntityRepository<Automation>, and IAutomationRepository.